pasqal-io/horqrux/docs/differentiation.md

 !!! warning "Usage restrictions"
     At the moment, circuits with one or more `Scale` and/or `HamiltonianEvolution` operations are not supported.
     They should be handled differently as GPSR requires operations to be of the form presented below.
+    Note also that jitting works but is extremely slow.
+We plan to solve this soon.

 For this, we define the differentiable function as quantum expectation value: